ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 ![Screenshot of Determine Next State](https://ni.github.io/webvi-examples/UtilizeSkylineDataServices/next-state.png)

 # Security
 For the sake of approachability and learnability this example includes username and password fields on its panel. **We discourage this practice for all applications used in production**.
-Authentication credentials should also not be stored in constants on the block diagram.
-Doing this could lead to credentials stored in version control, which is an anti-pattern.
+Additionally, authentication credentials should not be stored in constants on the block diagram.
+This is true for both username/password and API keys.
+Doing this could lead to credentials stored in version control or allow a malicious attacker retrieve your credentials by access the code running the browser.
 We encourage credentials to be stored securely on disk but accessible via HTTPS.
 For example, credentials could be stored in a JSON file within the Web server that is also hosting your Web application.

-If storing credentials in a file is not an option you may choose to host your Web application in the NI Web Server.
+If storing credentials in a file is not an option and you need to host your web application on premises you may choose to host your web application in the NI Web Server.
 This requires the user to login to the Skyline Web UI for authentication.
 Logging into this Web UI stores an authentication cookie in your browser that is automatically sent with calls to Skyline data services.
 This eliminates the need to enter a username or password directly to the WebVI either on its panel or its diagram.
 To do this put the built output of your Web application into `C:\Program Files\National Instruments\Shared\Web Server\htdocs`.
 This is the directory for all files hosted by the NI Web Server.
-Please not a user can access the URL of the Web application without logging in, but to read/write tags in this scenario they will have to login to the Skyline Web UI at http://localhost:9090.
+Please note a user can access the URL of the Web application without logging in, but to read/write tags in this scenario they will have to login to the Skyline Web UI at http://localhost:9090.

+If storing credentials in a file is not an option and you can to host your web application in the cloud you may choose to host your web application in YTBNCS.
+This requires you to have active SSP for the LabVIEW NXG Web module as well as login using your ni.com login.
+Doing so allows an authentication cookie in your browser to be  automatically sent with calls to YTBNCS.
+This eliminates the need to enter an API key or server url either on the web applications' panel or its diagram.